MaisonetteWorld/slate/source/index.html.md

 # Wishlists

-Get a user's default wishlist.
-This will create a default wishlist if one does not exist.
+Get a single wishlist, accessible by owner of the list, or if it is public

 ## Create a wishlist